-These cooperative learning exercises (detailed above) are extremely important.
-The group assignment dates are listed in the course outline.
+These cooperative learning exercises are extremely important.
+The group assignment dates are listed in the item labeled "important dates" in Canvas.
 It is important not to miss these days without an excused absence.
 The object of these assignments is to work together and engage your brains in the learning process.
 The goal is NOT to try and finish the assignments quickly, or in most cases, to even finish them at all.
-You will receive a passing score of 75% just for being present and working on the in-class problems with your group.
-Also, any group-work that you submit with the names of all members of your group listed by last name in alphabetical order, will receive an additional 10%.
-Any day that no cell phone of any member of your group is visible, your group will receive an additional 10%.
-Lastly, if I never see your cell phone during class throughout the entire semester, your overall grade for these assignments will be raised another 5%.
+You will receive a passing score of 90% just for being present and working on the in-class problems with your group.
 Additionally, I will sometimes have a random member of a random group demonstrate a problem at the board, and if you are a member of the group that presents, it can raise your grade for that assignment.
+You receive a grade for these assignments by being present on the day we begin the assignment.
+We will often work on these over the course of two class periods, and while it is important to be present the 2nd day as well, the assignment credit is given only on the first day (which is also the day listed in the course outline).